AdityaP7649/Vacation-Rental-Platform/README.md

 ## Features

-Our vacation rental platform, inspired by services like Airbnb, encompasses a range of robust features to enhance the user experience:
+The vacation rental platform, inspired by services like Airbnb, encompasses a range of robust features to enhance the user experience:

 - **User Authentication:**
   - Secure user authentication system with login, logout, and signup functionalities.